oredaze/myJABS.nvim/README.md

 Fork of expJABS which is a fork of JABS.
 Adding some personal touches to expJABS.

+myJABS differs to expJABS in the following (minor) points:

+- added icon for unlisted buffers
+- fixed missing terminal buffer icon
+- reverted filetype back to JABS (to avoid redoing your settings if you used mainline)
+- added highlight group setting for the title
+- added highlight group setting for terminal buffers
+- added blank column at the start to avoid cursor overlapping icons
+- minor cosmetic tweaks

-expJASB differs to regular JABS in the following points:
+expJABS differs to regular JABS in the following points:

 - aggressively refactored to gain better maintanability and extendibility:
     - used lua-patterns and vim-api to replace homebrewed solutions